First-party data isn’t a trendy marketing buzzword that will fade in time. Not in the least.

 - Data about individuals and segments you typically market to (the quality and accuracy of which you can’t entirely verify) you acquire from seemingly reputable partners

-The answer is crystal clear.
-In fact, first-party data is now the overwhelmingly popular choice for brands today over its third-party data counterpart — and the reasons why continue to mount:
+The answer is clear.
+First-party data is now the overwhelmingly popular choice for brands today over its third-party data counterpart.
+And the reasons why continue to mount:

-- 36% of executives said increasing the quantity and quality of first‐party data in their databases was crucial for their brands. — 2019 Winterberry Group “Outlook for Data” survey
+- 36% of executives said increasing the quantity and quality of first‐party data in their stacks was crucial for their brands. — 2019 Winterberry Group survey

-- In 2018, marketers said getting martech to support first-party data initiatives was their “top technology investment priority.” — 2018 Forbes “Real-Time Marketing Accountability” report
+- In 2018, marketers said getting martech to support first-party data initiatives was their “top technology investment priority.” — 2018 Forbes report

-- 41% of “high-performance marketers” are incorporating first-party data into their marketing. — 2017 Forbes “Accelerating Growth Through Marketing Performance Measurement” report
+- 41% of “high-performance marketers” are incorporating first-party data into their overarching marketing strategies today. — 2017 Forbes report

-So, how can digital marketing professionals such as yourself start taking advantage of first-party data?
+So, how can digital marketers such as yourself start taking advantage of first-party data?

-Well, it begins with knowing how to best collect data points from one’s prospects and customers and infusing them into existing data-driven decision-making and marketing technology systems.
+Well, it begins with knowing how to best collect it — from basic PII like email addresses to intricate behavioral data — from one’s audience and infusing those data points into existing marketing decision-making and technology systems.

-First-party data best practices and use cases for brands
+First-party data best practices, insights, use cases, and advice for marketers

-There’s no doubt whatsoever first-party data is the premier marketing asset for all organizations today.
-However, some brands have legitimate concerns about new(-ish) consumer data privacy laws.
+There’s no doubt first-party data is the premier marketing asset for all organizations today.
+However, some brands have legitimate concerns about new(-ish) privacy laws.

-McKinsey’s Jason Heller noted on the consulting firm’s podcast how the emergence of first-party data presents both challenges and opportunities for data-driven marketing teams and leaders, thanks to regulatory measures like General Data Protection Regulation and the California Consumer Privacy Act:
+McKinsey’s Jason Heller noted on the consulting firm’s podcast how the emergence of first-party data presents both challenges and opportunities for data-driven marketing teams and leaders, thanks to regulatory measures like GDPR and the CCPA:

-Thus, it comes as no surprise businesses (and marketing departments) all over want to ensure the first-party data they procure from their audience is not only consented, but also that they have the ability to track consent updates over time (e.g., if a user decides to “opt out” of marketing consent).
+Thus, it comes as no surprise businesses all over want to ensure the first-party data they procure from their audience is not only consented, but also that they have the ability to track consent updates over time (e.g., if a user decides to “opt out” of marketing consent).

-With that in mind, here are some common best practices around first-party data collection you’d be wise to abide by as well as some advice on how to leverage the data set.
+With that in mind, here are some common best practices around first-party data collection you’d be wise to abide by as well as some advice on how to leverage the data points.

-Best practice #1: Craft your consent management strategy.
+Best practice #1: Craft a consent management strategy.

 Consent management becomes seemingly more complicated by the day.
 With each new consumer privacy law comes more mandates from U.S. and EU entities you must comply with entirely.

-Thankfully, martech vendors — including customer data platforms — have recognized this large (and growing) pain point for companies today.
+Thankfully, martech vendors — including the customer data platform (CDP) — have recognized this large (and growing) pain point for companies today.
 This is how the consent management platform came to be.

-- Collection: Gathering data aggregated from separate sources (CRM systems, ESP providers, adtech solutions, and similar martech) into our unified, single source of truth
+- Collection: Gathering info aggregated from separate sources (CRM systems, ESP providers, adtech solutions, and similar martech) into our unified, single source of truth

-- Reconciliation: Leveraging identity resolution to create persistent profiles and eliminate first-party data redundancies (in other words, duplicate profiles and information)
+- Reconciliation: Using identity resolution to create persistent customer profiles and eliminate first-party data redundancies (in other words, duplicate profiles and info)

-- Segmentation: Bucketing your contacts into groups based on particular traits and behaviors of individuals in your database for more precise targeting with your marketing
+- Segmentation: Bucketing your customers based on particular traits and behaviors of individuals in your database for more precise targeting with your marketing

-- Activation: Sending consented first-party data to your critical marketing channels (social media platforms for ads, custom emails to individual prospects, etc.)
+- Activation: Sending consented first-party data to your critical marketing channels (social media for ads, custom emails to individual prospects, mobile apps, etc.)

-Therefore, securing a marketing system to automate the whole consent management process makes sense — especially when the alternative is manually updating customer profiles across your databases.
+Therefore, securing martech to automate consent management makes sense — especially when the alternative is manually updating customer profiles across your stack.

-Your first-party data is information you must leverage through the proper martech.
-Ultimately, though, there has to be one specific solution at the center of your data-driven decision-making: the CDP.
+Your first-party data is information you must utilize through the proper martech.
+Ultimately, though, there has to be one specific solution at the center of your stack: the CDP.

 Of course, your legacy marketing technology systems are, and will likely remain, essential for your digital strategy and continue to drive your ability to achieve marketing goals small (traffic growth, email clicks) and large (visitor-to-lead conversion, customer churn prediction).

-However, all of this software is inefficient and inadequate without a customer data platform in place.
+However, all of this software is inefficient and inadequate without a CDP and a modern customer data management strategy.

 As BlueConic VP Marketing Michele Szabocsik explained, the CDP — including our own — was “designed to not only meet the first-party data needs of today, but also scale to meet the needs of tomorrow — even if they are not yet known.”

-Chances are you have already identified several first-party data use cases for your business today, regardless of the niche industry in which you operate.
+Chances are you’ve already identified first-party data use cases for your business, regardless of the niche industry in which you operate.
 Some popular CDP uses cases include:

-- Membership organizations: Exchanging data to get someone else’s first-party data, via second-party data relationships, to then use for member acquisition efforts
+- Membership organizations: Exchanging value to get someone else’s first-party data, via second-party data relationships, to then use for member acquisition efforts

-- Retailers: Offering personalized product recommendations to particular users or segments based on first-party data (e.g., products viewed or added to carts)
+- Retail and ecommerce brands: Offering personalized product recommendations to users or segments based on first-party data (e.g., products viewed or added to carts)

 - Investment firms: Similarly, providing individualized content recommendations to prospective investors to eventually convert them into qualified RIA leads